 I also lost the ability to make excuses because of work.
 I used to pass up so many opportunities to see friends and family because my free time was limited.
 Now, when opportunities come up, I go.
 When friends had a tree go down, I picked up my saw and helped them clean it up on a weekday.
 When another friend I had not seen in a decade sent an invitation for a cookout at his new house 3 hours away, Mrs. CK and I drove our asses out there.
 And when we ran into high school friends at the cookout who wanted to have a party with their new wood fired pizza oven, we stuck around for another week and made some bad ass pizzas.
 All opportunities we would have thrown away if we were working.

 When I first left my job, I thought I might get bored.
 I even had a backup plan to do some contract work if things didn’t work out 6 months later.
 But my days have been packed with tinkering on things like my ultra efficient fridge and the jackhammer I pulled from the trash.
 We’ve been surfing in Costa Rica, explored Colorado and New Mexico, and took a road trip to Nova Scotia and the Bay of Fundy.
-I’ve also been spending a lot of time working with my hands – cutting firewood, working in the garden, and finishing home renovations.
+I’ve also been spending a lot of time working with my hands – cutting firewood, working in the garden, making beer, and finishing home renovations.
 I honestly have no idea how I got anything done while working, because I’ve been crazy busy just living.

 I’m also getting into better shape.
 Now that I don’t sit at a desk for 8 hours a day, my metabolism has shot through the roof.
 Mrs. CK has scolded me several times because I get too excited by my projects and forget to eat a proper lunch.
 I lost 10 lbs over the summer that I didn’t mean to, and have had to resort to making fried chicken to put it back on.